kirenz/python-basics/_sources/docs/programming-toolkit.md

 ## Command-line interface

+Operating systems like Windows and MacOS implement a command-line interface (other names for the command line are: cmd, CLI, prompt, console or terminal) in a shell for interactive access to operating system functions or services.

 :::{note}
 A command-line interface (CLI) processes commands to a computer program in the form of lines of text.
 :::

-Operating systems like Windows and MacOS implement a command-line interface (other names for the command line are: cmd, CLI, prompt, console or terminal) in a shell for interactive access to operating system functions or services.

-We sometimes use the command line interface to perform some simple tasks so you should be familiar with basic commands.
+We sometimes use the command line interface so you should be familiar with basic commands.
 If you aren't familiar with the terminal, read this short introduction to the command-line interface:

 ```{admonition} To do
 :class: tip